zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Return Value:**

-Return value: Boolean type.
+Boolean type.

 **Note:**

-To avoid data skew brought by NULL value, so NULL values in column\_name are carried out a uniform hash in x portions.
+To avoid data skew brought by NULL value, NULL values in column\_name will be carried out a uniform hash in x portions.
 If column\_name is not added, the output is not necessarily uniform since the data size is smaller.
 So column\_name is suggested to be added to get better output.

-**The example is as follows**:
+**Example**:

 Suppose that the table tbla is existent and a column cola is in this table: